nodejs/node/doc/api/worker.md

 The message object will be cloned immediately, and can be modified after posting without having side effects.

+For more information on the serialization and deserialization mechanisms behind this API, see the [serialization API of the `v8` module][v8.serdes].

 ### port.ref()
 <!-- YAML